 How to avoid it: Cross reference what Facebook reports with Google Analytics.
 Checking the number of purchases and page views on a day-by-day basis compared to Google Analytics can help you validate the quality of your pixel data.
 An important note to keep in mind is that Google Analytics should report slightly higher numbers of conversions and page views compared to your pixel.
 This is because the pixel will only be able to track events on your site if those users are logged into Facebook.

-Last, not associating your product catalog to your pixel will lead to errors and delivery issues for your campaign and is something that could easily be overlooked.
+Not associating your product catalog to your pixel will lead to errors and delivery issues for your campaign and is something that could easily be overlooked.